jwoglom/pumpX2/README.md

 [discord]: https://discord.gg/4fQUWHZ4Mw

-## Setup
+## Setup (for developers)

+**This process should only be followed for developers who want to experiment with the API that PumpX2 provides.**
+If you're not a developer, [see ControlX2.](https://github.com/jwoglom/controlX2)

-* Download the most recent debug APK from the Actions tab in GitHub
+* Download the most recent debug APK from the Actions tab in GitHub of the sample application.
 * `adb install` to your device
 * Disconnect from any tslim Bluetooth devices on your phone
 * If you have the official t:connect app, **force quit or log out** to avoid conflicts between the two applications.
 After pairing with pumpX2, you will need to log out and re-pair with the official Tandem app.